Dean's Executive Advisory Board

 Anne Allen

 Anne Allen comes from a long line of Razorbacks.
-She received her B.S., M.S. and Ed.S. degrees in Elementary Education at the University of Arkansas.
+She received her B.S., M.S. and Ed.S. in Elementary Education at the University of Arkansas.
 She would go on to receive her Ph.D. in Education Leadership at Ole Miss.
-For more than 35 years Anne served in multiple teaching and administrative positions in the state of Arkansas.
-In addition, she has served as the Staff Development Coordinator for the Arkansas Department of Education and as the Education Administration Supervisor for Southeastern Arkansas schools.
-Committed to the best practices in the field of education, she is certified to serve as a Reading Recovery Trainer.
-As an Adjunct Professor for UALR Grad.
-Ed.
-School, she brought this expertise to Arkansas schools.
-An important cause for her has been serving COEHP as a member and co-chair of the former Dean’s Advisory Council with an earlier administration.
-Other meaningful opportunities include when she and Charles were asked to serve with the COEHP Committee for the Campaign for the 21st Century in 2001 and again for Campaign Arkansas in 2016.
+For more than 35 years, Allen served in multiple teaching and administrative positions in the state of Arkansas.
+In addition, she has served as the staff development coordinator for the Arkansas Department of Education and as the education administration supervisor for Southeastern Arkansas schools.
+Committed to best practices in the field of education, she is certified to serve as a reading recovery trainer.
+As an adjunct professor for the University of Arkansas at Little Rock Graduate Education School, she brought this expertise to Arkansas schools.
+An important cause for her has been serving the U of A College of Education and Health Professions as a member and co-chair of the former Dean’s Advisory Council with an earlier administration.
+In 2009, Anne and her husband, Charles Allen, created the Charles F. and V. Anne Allen Endowed Scholarship in Education to support Arkansas students pursuing careers as math or science educators..

 Charles F. Allen

-Chief Administrative Officer, Arkansas Corrections School System, retired
+Chief Administrative Officer, retired, Arkansas Corrections School System

 Charles Allen received his B.S. in Education and M.S. in Secondary Principalship from Arkansas State University.
-Soon afterward, he earned a School Administrator’s Certificate from COEHP at the University of Arkansas.
+Soon afterward, he earned a School Administrator’s Certificate from the College of Education and Health Professions at the University of Arkansas.
 He would go on to earn a Ph.D. in Educational Leadership at Ole Miss in later years.
-He has served as Superintendent for three different Arkansas school districts.
-The Arkansas Department of Education (ADE) asked him to serve as Education Administration Supervisor for the western region of Arkansas and supervise 25 North Central Assoc. schools and 56 school districts within six counties.
+He has served as superintendent for three Arkansas school districts.
+The Arkansas Department of Education asked him to serve as education administration supervisor for the western region of Arkansas and supervise 25 North Central Association schools and 56 school districts within six counties.
 Following that, he was transferred to Southeast Arkansas to supervise 24 school districts in six counties.
-During that time, while serving both areas, he chaired NCA Evaluation Committees for 18 school districts.
-He agreed to serve as Superintendent of Schools for 16 schools in the Arkansas Department of Corrections School District (ADCSD) for five years, and then was named the Chief Administrative Officer of the newly organized Arkansas Corrections School System (ACSS) for the next 21 years.
-He has also served a 12-year appointment on the Arkansas Higher Education Coord.
-Board with 2 years as Chair.
+During that time, while serving both areas, he chaired the National Committee on Accreditation Evaluation Committees for 18 school districts.
+He agreed to serve as superintendent of schools for 16 schools in the Arkansas Department of Corrections School District for five years and then was named the chief administrative officer of the newly organized Arkansas Corrections School System for the next 21 years.
+In 2009, he and his wife, Anne Allen, created the Charles F. and V. Anne Allen Endowed Scholarship in Education to support Arkansas students pursuing careers as math or science educators.

 Steve Barnes

-Steve Barnes was born in Farmington, New Mexico, but his father’s job brought the family to Hot Springs.
-That led him to the University of Arkansas where he obtained his Bachelor of Science in Business Administration from the Walton College of Business and was a proud member of the Razorback Marching Band.
-He went on to earn a bachelor’s degree in nursing from Texas Woman’s University and served as a critical care nurse at Parkland Hospital for more than 20 years.
-Steve believes passionately that access to health care is critically important.
-With education, tools and access to care, we can be healthy.
-Steve and his wife, Kelly, funded the Health and Wellbeing Innovation Fund at the Walton College of Business, which engages students by activating multidisciplinary design teams that focus on developing new models of delivery, services, products and policies in the health and wellness industry.
+Steve Barnes was born in Farmington, New Mexico, but his father’s job brought the family to Hot Springs, AR.
+That led him to the University of Arkansas, where he obtained his Bachelor of Science in Business Administration from the Walton College of Business and was a proud member of the Razorback Marching Band.
+He went on to earn a bachelor’s degree in nursing from Texas Woman’s University and served as a critical care nurse at Parkland Memorial Hospital in Dallas for more than 20 years.
+Barnes believes passionately that access to health care is critically important.
+To promote health through education, tools and improving access to care, Barnes and his wife, Kelly Barnes, funded the Health and Wellbeing Innovation Fund through Walton College.
+The program engages students by activating multidisciplinary design teams that focus on developing new models of delivery, services, products and policies in the health and wellness industry.
+In 2005, the couple created the Steve M. and Kelly Easter Barnes Endowed Doctoral Fellowship in Walton College.
+Barnes and his wife are also life members of the Arkansas Alumni Association.

 Joshua Barnett